durron597/xcom-beyond-impossible/README.md

 # What is this?

 Long War Impossible is too easy.
 Snipers with a concealment Scout are just too strong, Lasers and pulse and other techs are completely skippable, it's too easy for XCom to get ahead and stay ahead.
+Escalation Mod is now used to create interesting and difficult plays throughout the game.

 These changes attempt to:
 - Add challenge to the later parts of the game